Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Introduction

+The manifold $St(n_i,r_i)$, which consists of all $n_i \times r_i$ matrices with orthonormal columns, does not guarantee the uniqueness of the decomposition due to the symmetry inherent in the problem.
+Any modified core tensor $\Bar{\mathcal{C}} = \mathcal{C}\times_1 Q_1^T \times_2 \cdots \times_d Q_d^T$ where $Q_i$s are orthogonal matrices, is another low-rank representation of the original tensor, i.e., $\mathcal{X} = \Bar{\mathcal{C}} \times_1 U_1 Q_1 \times_2 \cdots \times_d U_d Q_d$.
+However, we can achieve uniqueness by constraining the matrices $U_i$ to lie on the Grassmann manifold, as we will demonstrate later in this paper.
+Therefore, we propose a Riemannian coordinate descent algorithm that operates on the product space of Grassmann manifolds to solve this problem.
+In addition to the Grassmann manifold, other common constraints for the $U_i$ matrices include statistical independence, sparsity, and non-negativity \cite{cichocki2009nonnegative,morup2008algorithms}.
+These constraints provide prior information about the underlying factors and lead to more interpretable results.

-Common practice in manifold optimization \cite{absil2009optimization,boumal2020introduction} is all about recasting a constrained optimization problem in the Euclidean space to an unconstrained problem with a nonlinear search space that encodes the constraints.
-Optimization on manifolds have many advantages over classical methods in the constrained optimization.
-One merit of Riemannian optimization, in contrast to the common constrained optimization methods, is exact satisfaction of the constraints at every iteration.
-More importantly, Manifold optimization respects the geometry in the sense that, definition of inner product can make the direction of gradient more meaningful.
+In the manifold optimization literature \cite{absil2009optimization,boumal2020introduction}, it is a common practice to transform a constrained optimization problem in Euclidean space into an unconstrained problem on a manifold that represents the constraints.
+This approach offers several advantages over traditional constrained optimization methods.
+One significant advantage of Riemannian optimization methods is that they ensures exact satisfaction of constraints at every iteration, whereas classical constrained optimization methods only approximately satisfy constraints.
+Additionally, manifold optimization respects the geometry of the problem, meaning that the definition of the inner product can provide more meaningful Riemannian gradient directions.

-Coordinate descent methods \cite{wright2015coordinate} are based on the partial update of the decision variables.
-They bring forth simplicity in generating search direction and performing variable update.
-These features help a lot when we are dealing with large-scale and/or high-order problems.
-Coordinate descent methods usually have empirical fast convergence, specially at the early steps of the optimization, so they are a good fit for approximation purposes.
+The approach of coordinate descent methods \cite{wright2015coordinate}, involves making partial updates to the decision variables.
+This method offers an advantage in terms of the ease of generating search directions and updating variables.
+This feature is particularly useful when working with large-scale problems.
+Additionally, coordinate descent methods tend to exhibit fast empirical convergence, particularly during the initial optimization steps.
+As such, they are a suitable option for approximations.